9track/FlashFloppy-wiki/Configuration.md

 an INI-style configuration file called FF.CFG.
 An example is provided in the examples/ subfolder of the FlashFloppy distribution.

+### Defaults

+Out of the box, FlashFloppy loads the default values described in the Options list, below.
+When these are modified by values in FF.CFG they are recorded into the Gotek's Flash memory and become the new default values when the drive is next powered on.

+If you wish to return to 'factory defaults', press the Prev and Next buttons on the Gotek for three seconds with no USB stick inserted.
+The display will change ("RST", or "Reset Flash Configuration") and FlashFloppy will return to factory defaults when the buttons are released.

 ### Options

 Default values are marked by asterisk.